 BitQL App Review, Scam Trading Software Exposed!

-Hooray!
-You just read a great article about this new money-making system named BitQL App, and it says that this proprietary software can generate massive profits for you on auto-pilot.
-Before you take a nose dive and end up with any empty wallet it’s best you completely ignore the sleazy sales pitch about algorithmic trading software and how you can easily make thousands of dollars by investing €250.
-That’s not going to work.
-To make matters worse, after testing the app ourselves we found out that there is no software at all (big surprise).
 The BitQL App scam is just a hyped up sales page with empty promises and no professional back-testing or auditing done by expert traders.
 Simply put, this fraudulent investment platform is merely another cloned website which is being used in a very manipulative manner.
 It is designed to get you to register and fund a trading account with a broker you know nothing about and have not had the opportunity to research properly.
 In most cases these brokers are not licensed to provide ancillary services or manage investment portfolios for clients, so please take a step back and reconsider your options.

-BitQL App FAQ
+BitQL FAQ

 Is It Free Of Charge?